 Chances of Winning a Hearing Loss Case

 Of course, to get a damage award, you have to win the case.
-The likelihood of winning a car accident case is going to depend on the type of accident and the facts of the crash.
+The likelihood of winning a car accident case depends on the type of accident and the facts of the crash.

 Another helpful study looked at what types of hearing loss cases are successful.
 The study looked at ninety-four cases.
 Fifty-six percent of these cases ended with the doctor prevailing.
-Thirty percent were plaintiffs’ verdicts and 12 of the case reached an out-of-court settlement.
+Thirty percent were plaintiffs’ verdicts, and 12 cases reached an out-of-court settlement.

 Settlements in the survey ranged from $42,500 to $12.5 million (which is misleading because hearing loss was not the only injury).

-What kind of doctors were being sued for a hearing injury?
-Otolaryngologists were the defendant in 70% of the cases.
-The average payout in those cases was $313,230.
-The second most common malpractice defendant were pediatricians.
+What kind of doctors were being sued for hearing injuries?
+Otolaryngologists were the defendants in 70% of the cases, and the average payout in those cases was $313,230.
+Pediatricians were the second most common malpractice defendants.

 Hiring a Hearing Loss Lawyer

-If you have suffered a significant hearing loss from defective earplugs, an accident or from medical malpractice, call us today at 800-553-8082 or get a free online consultation.
+If you have suffered significant hearing loss from defective earplugs, an accident, or medical malpractice, call us today at 800-553-8082 or get a free online consultation.
 We can help you get the compensation you deserve.